Alexandria/match-three-game/CONTRIBUTING.md

 ### All are welcome to contribute but my goal is to make this a low-pressure project for those who are learning git and git hub and those who are just dipping their toes into open source work.

 If you know Javascript, html, or css this project should be very easy for you to jump into.
 However, this codebase is not pretty.
-There is A LOT of repeating functions and other things that could be cleaner that could use some work.
+There are A LOT of repeating functions and other things that could be cleaner that could use some work.
 This project was created out of my love for mentorship and community so if you have any questions or need clarifications please feel free to ask.

 ## 🤔What should I do now??